Sayo-nika/quickstart-oss/README.md

 ## Copyright

-DDLCModTemplate is from the Monika After Story Developers.
 The travis build script has been modified for use from Monika After Story repository.
 All rights reserved.

+We used the amazing [Doki Doki: The Angel Returns](https://github.com/TheAngelReturns/the-angel-returns) mod as our sample mod.
+Shoutout to their amazing devs.